-Anise bears a strong family resemblance to the members of the carrot family, that includes dill, fennel, coriander, cumin and caraway.
+Anise bears a strong family resemblance to the members of the carrot family, which includes dill, fennel, coriander, cumin and caraway.
 Many of these relatives have been described as having a licorice flavour, to some extent, but anise is the true taste of licorice— its oils are distilled into the flavouring for licorice candy (not from the herb licorice, which has a different taste).

 Anise is native to the eastern Mediterranean region, the Levant, and Egypt.
 The early Arabic name was anysum from which was derived the Greek anison and the Latin anisun.
 It is one of the oldest known spice plants used both for culinary and medicinal purposes since ancient times.
 There is evidence that anise was used in Egypt as early as 1500 B.C.

 Anise is used in the manufacture of many commercial cough syrups and sore throat medications, used to flavour other medicines and to scent soaps and perfumes.
 It is also claimed that anise is an effective bait for rats and mice and the distilled oil dabbed onto a fishing lure will improve a fisherman’s chances.
-Dogs are also attracted by anise — it is often an ingredient in dog food and the seeds may be used to lay drag hunt trails and also by anti-blood sport movements to put hounds off the scent.
+Dogs are also attracted by anise — it is often an ingredient in dog food and the seeds may be used to lay drag-hunt trails and also by anti-blood sports movements to put hounds off the scent.

 Bouquet: sweet and fragrant

 Flavour: similar to fennel with a mild licorice taste